-The above illustrations show the kettle process of making soap.

-The kettle method of making soap is still used today by small soap manufacturing companies.
+The above illustrations show the kettle process of making soap. cover the odor of dirt and to leave behind a fresh-smelling scent.
+Abrasives to enhance the texture of soap include talc, silica, and marble pumice (volcanic ash).
+Soap made without dye is a dull grey or brown color, but modern manufacturers color soap to make it more enticing to the consumer.
+The Manufacturing Process The kettle method of making soap is still used today by small soap manufacturing companies.
 This process takes from four to eleven days to complete, and the quality of each batch is inconsistent due to the variety of oils used.
 Around 1940, engineers and scientists developed a more efficient manufacturing process, called the continuous process.
 This procedure is employed by large soap manufacturing companies all around the world today.
 Exactly as the name states, in the continuous process soap is produced continuously, rather than one batch at a time.
 Technicians have more control of the production in the continuous process, and the steps are much quicker than in the kettle method-it takes only about six hours to complete a batch of soap.

-(The Kettle Process
+The Kettle Process Boiling • 1 Fats and alkali are melted in a kettle, which is a steel tank that can stand three stories high and hold several thousand pounds of material.
+Steam coils within the kettle heat the batch and bring it to a boil.
+After boiling, the mass thickens as the fat reacts with the alkali, producing soap and glycerin.
+Salting